Terror Trail brings the frights Oct. 8

-Terror Trail is the largest fundraiser for the Humane Society.
-It takes place in the woods adjacent to 7421 Haywood Taylor Blvd.
+Terror Trail is the largest fundraiser for the humane society.
+It takes place in the woods adjacent to the humane society at 7421 Haywood Taylor Blvd.

 “This will be the best of the best,” Spiegel said.
 “We put everything out.
 There will be more scenes including a new Blood Harvest Scarecrow Gauntlet and giant pumpkin creatures that we have been working on since April.”